Stu67nt/TerminalVideoPlayer/README.md

    Live rendering lets you skip the wait to watch a video however is not reccomended at higher resolutions due to frame drops which if watching with audio can cause the audio to be ahead of the video.
-To avoid this I reccomend not watching videos at too large resolutions, ensuring the resolution of the video file is not too big (no bigger than 720p), and lowering the framerate.
+To avoid this I reccomend not watching videos at too large resolutions, ensuring the resolution of the video file is not too big (for reference I was able to watch a 480p video at 30fps with no frame drops with a terminal resolution of 470x120).
+The most important optimisation is reducing the quality of the original video.

-   Alternatively, you can watch using a pre rendered video which requires you to wait but lets you watch higher resolution and framerate.
+   Alternatively, you can watch using a pre rendered video which requires you to wait but lets you watch at higher resolution and framerates.
+However, this does use up more RAM and CPU whilst rendering as it needs to remember each frame and I suck at optimising.

 #### Quality
  ---